brycewray/astro-site-legacy/src/pages/posts/2022/04/astro-ready-your-blog.md

 [^ownIH]: Also, for that matter: if you prefer, you can always write your own component for these purposes.
 In converting this site, that's what I've done, using my existing Eleventy and Hugo image-handling shortcodes to build an Astro component.
 I did so chiefly because I use [Cloudinary](https://cloudinary.com) to [manage my images](/posts/2020/07/transformed/) and, frankly, I liked the way I was already doing so in those other SSGs.
 Cloudinary does all the image-processing, so all I need to do is provide the appropriate special transformation URLs in the site's HTML.

-**Comparison**: Eleventy, Gatsby, Hugo, and Next.js each have either built-in functionality or official plugins for working with images.
+**Comparison**: Among Eleventy, Gatsby, Hugo, and Next.js, each has either built-in functionality or official plugins for working with images.
 This was once a huge point of differentiation for Gatsby, but the others have pretty much caught up with it for all intents and purposes.

 ## Data-handling